Chuba-Oraka/kubeflow/content/update_code_dist_training/single_instance_script.md

 **Stop:** Do this section in your SageMaker Jupyter Notebook. <br>
 {{% /notice %}}

-<br>In this section you'll get familiar with a TensorFlow training script.
+<br>In this section you'll get familiar with our TensorFlow/Keras training code.

 Open `cifar10-single-instance.ipynb` and run through the cells.
 The following notebook is located at: <br>
 ***kubeflow > notebooks > part-1-horovod***